is a Human Powered Eco-Tour business located within Picayune Strand

 From: Race Director - Wes

-water table is still up and humidity is up and maybe some
+table has dropped considerable but humidity is up and maybe some

 winter time weather here in Southwest

 Florida.
-It's warm now too, and the trail sand is a packed sponge with alot of
+It's very warm now too, and the trail sand is loosening up with

 in late summer/early fall due to the flooding of sheet flow water.
 This is